Last Updated on August 27, 2020 by Editor

 Construction

-For solid boards, a lightweight material is usually preferable.
+For solid boards, lightweight material is usually preferable.
 This allows you the thickness without any weight, giving you a racing advantage.
 Look for racing paddle boards made from carbon fiber or Kevlar.

 Hull design

 A planing hull is better for stability with a flatter and wider nose.
-By contrast, a displacement hull is more pointed and pushes the water to one side allowing it to be more aerodynamic and move quickly.
-The flip side is that a displacement hull isn’t so stable so you’ll need to be on top of your balance to stay on the board.
+By contrast, a displacement hull is more pointed and pushes the water to one side, allowing it to be more aerodynamic and move quickly.
+The flip side is that a displacement hull isn’t so stable, so you’ll need to be on top of your balance to stay on the board.

-Of course, there are many other features that you may want to consider when buying a racing paddle board but these are the main basics that you can’t skip past.
+Of course, there are many other features that you may want to consider when buying a racing paddle board, but these are the main basics that you can’t skip past.

 Bearing all this in mind, here’s a look at three excellent racing paddle boards that are well worth consideration.